MDHetrick/School_District_Analysis/README.md

 ![Image](https://github.com/MDHetrick/School_District_Analysis/blob/main/resources/type_summary_comparison.png)

+## Summary
-After replacing the THS 9th grade reading and math scores with NaN, the overall % passing for THS decreased, as did the overall % passing for the per capita bin and the school size bin that THS is in.
+After replacing the THS 9th grade reading and math scores with NaN, the overall % passing for THS decreased, as did the overall % passing for the per capita bin ($630-644) and the school size bin (Medium) that THS is in.
 This change also bumped THS from 2nd to 3rd in the list of top 5 schools, with Griffin High school moving from 3rd to 2nd.